Backcountry North Shore Styles

 Not sure what animal this was from, but rest assured it was bigger than I, and by the looks of it well feed.

 What’s a 40 minute hike with the bike on your back without rope pull section?

 Bone leading the charge through some remote North Shore terrain.

-This picture is a testament to the late and unusually harsh spring we had this year.
+This picture is a testament to the late and unusually harsh winter we had this year.
 This was taken in mid-August and there was no shortage of the devils dandruff impeding our way.

 When I look at this picture a classic scene from Rocky comes to mind.
 Mr. Rocky Balboa is running up the steps of the Philadelphia Museum of Art in his matching grey circa 1982 tracksuit and upon reaching the summit he raises his hands in victory.
 Just sub Bone for Rocky, and the North Van backcountry for Philly, and we basically recreated true cinematic gold.